canarytail/client/README.md

       This command is for manipulating cryptographic keys.

-      new ALIAS               Generates a new key for signing canaries and saves to $CANARY_HOME/ALIAS
+      new DOMAIN              Generates a new key for signing canaries and saves to $CANARY_HOME/DOMAIN

   canary

       This command is for manipulating canaries.

-      new ALIAS [--OPTIONS]
+      new DOMAIN [--OPTIONS]
-                              Generates a new canary, signs it using the key located in $CANARY_HOME/ALIAS, and saves to that same path.
+                              Generates a new canary, signs it using the key located in $CANARY_HOME/DOMAIN, and saves to that same path.

                               Codes provided in OPTIONS will be removed from the canary, signifying that event has triggered the canary.

-      update ALIAS [--OPTIONS]
+      update DOMAIN [--OPTIONS]
-                              Updates the existing canary named ALIAS.
+                              Updates the existing canary named DOMAIN.
 If no OPTIONS are provided, it merely updates the signature date.
 If no EXPIRY is provided, it reuses the previous value (e.g. renewing for a month).